Mzosindiso/HTML-CSS/README.md

 # HTML-CSS
-Html is responsible for marking up content of a website, and it informs the user's computer about various elements on the page.
+Html is responsible for marking up content of a website, and it informs the user's computer about various elements on the page. <br>
-DOM - Document Object Model, it is important when working with CSS and JavaScript.
+DOM - Document Object Model, it is important when working with CSS and JavaScript. <br>
 Elements that make text bold/italicized, <em> and <strong>. convey meaning and serve a language-related purpose.
 <i>, <b> do not carry any meaning.